Thermal Ringdown of a Kerr Black Hole: Overtone Excitation, Fermi-Dirac Statistics and Greybody Factor: Introduction

 The paper is organized as follows.
 In the next section, we briefly review the procedure to compute a GW signal induced by a particle plunging into a Kerr black hole.
 In Sec. \ref{sec_destructive_interference}, by fitting QN modes to numerically obtained data, we verify the excitation of overtones and search for the best-fit start time of ringdown.
 We then show that a significant destructive interference occurs at the beginning of ringdown, which is possible only when multiple overtones are excited simultaneously.
-In Sec. \ref{sec_thermal_overtones}, we study the thermal nature of the ringdown spectra we obtained.
-We obtain the best-fit temperature associated with the Boltzmann factor and find that it takes a value close to the Hawking temperature.
+In Sec. \ref{sec_thermal_overtones}, we first show that the greybody factor is imprinted on the ringdown in an analytic manner.
+Then, motivated by that the frequency dependence of the greybody factor is similar to that of the Fermi-Dirac distribution\footnote{The greybody factor is usually defined as the transmissivity of the angular momentum barrier in the context of the Hawking radiation.
+In this paper, however, we referred the greybody factor as the reflectivity of the barrier since the reflectivity is simply related to the transmissivity via $ (\text{reflectivity}) = 1 - (\text{transmissivity})$.}, we propose the {\it thermal ringdown model} for which the spectrum of GW ringdown is modeled by the Fermi-Dirac distribution.
+We indeed find the Fermi-Dirac-like distribution in the simulated GW spectrum and obtain the best-fit temperature associated with the Boltzmann factor at higher frequencies in the spectrum.
+We find that it takes a value close to the Hawking temperature.
 We will also show that in the near-extremal situation, for which the Hawking temperature is almost zero, the GW spectrum exhibits a would-be Fermi degeneracy with the Fermi surface at the superradiant frequency.
 We also investigate the modeling of ringdown with the fermionic Matsubara modes.
 Our conclusions and discussions are provided in Sec. \ref{sec_conclusions}.